-Except where the investment policy of the Company is inconsistent with this, up to 100% in value of the Scheme Property of the Company may be invested in units or shares in other schemes, although not more than 20% in value of the Scheme Property of the Company is to consist of the units of any one collective investment scheme.
-Investment may be made in another collective investment scheme managed by the ACD or an associate of the ACD, subject to the rules contained in COLL 5.2.15.
+- 1.3.1 Except where the investment policy of the Company is inconsistent with this, up to 100% in value of the scheme property of the Company may be invested in units or shares in other schemes, although not more than 20% in value of the scheme property of the Company is to consist of the units or shares of any one collective investment scheme.
+Up to 100% of the scheme property of the Company may be invested in collective investment schemes managed by the ACD, or an associate of the ACD, subject to the rules contained in COLL 5.2.15.
+Investment may only be made in other collective investment schemes whose maximum annual management charge does not exceed 5%. - 1.3.2 The investee schemes must comply with 1.3.3 and 1.3.4 (although no more than 30% in value of the scheme property of the Company may be invested in units in collective investment schemes which do not comply with the conditions necessary for them to enjoy the rights conferred by the UCITS Directive).

-If a substantial proportion of the Company's assets are invested in other collective investment schemes, the maximum level of management fees that may be charged by an investee collective investment scheme to the Company will be 3%.
+- 1.3.3 Any schemes in which the Company invests need to: - (a) be a UK UCITS scheme or comply with the conditions necessary for them to enjoy the rights conferred by the UCITS Directive as implemented in the EEA; or - (b) be recognised under the provision of section 272 of the Financial Services and Market Act 2000; or - (c) be authorised as a non-UCITS retail scheme (provided certain requirements are met); or - (d) be authorised in an EEA state (provided certain requirements are met); or - (e) be authorised by the competent authority of an OECD member country (other than an EEA state) which has: - (i) signed the IOSCO Multilateral Memorandum of Understanding; and - (ii) approved the scheme's management company, rules and depositary/custody arrangements;

-Provided that no more than 30% in value of the Scheme Property of the Company is invested in units or shares in collective investment schemes which are not UK UCITS schemes, the Company may invest in collective investment schemes which (1) comply with the conditions necessary for them to enjoy the rights conferred by the UCITS Directive as implemented in the EEA; or (2) are recognised under the provision of section 272 of the Financial Services and Market Act 2000; or (3) are authorised as non-UCITS retail schemes; or (4) are authorised in an EEA state; or (5) the scheme is authorised by the competent authority of an OECD member country (other than an EEA state) which has (i) signed the IOSCO Multilateral Memorandum of Understanding; and (ii) approved the scheme's management company, rules and depositary/custody arrangements (provided that for (3), (4) and (5) certain requirements are met), which comply with the rules relating to investment in other group schemes contained in the FCA Regulations and are themselves schemes which have terms which prohibit more than 10% of their assets consisting of units in other collective investment schemes.
+Provided certain requirements are met.

-The Company may invest in units of collective investment schemes and pay any related charges or expenses for investing in such units unless the schemes are managed, operated or administered by the ACD (or one of its associates) in which case the Company will pay no additional management or administrative charges to the ACD or its associate (as the case may be).
+- 1.3.4 Investee schemes must also comply with the rules relating to investment in other group schemes contained in the FCA Regulations and themselves be schemes which have terms which prohibit more than 10% of their assets consisting of units in other collective investment schemes. - 1.3.5 The Company may invest in units or shares of collective investment schemes and pay any related charges or expenses for investing in such units or shares.
+Where the schemes invested in are managed, operated or administered by the ACD (or one of its associates) the rules on double charging contained in the FCA Regulations must be complied with.